coupergateway/couper/docs/website/content/2.configuration/4.block/server.md

 |:-----------|:--------|:---------|
 | `server`   | -       | optional |

+### Attribute `hosts`

+The `hosts` attribute allows to start multiple Couper instances with a single configuration file.
+You can add a specific port to your host.

+**Example:** `hosts = ["8080", "9090"]` or `hosts = ["example.com:9090", "*:8080"]`

 ::attributes
 ---
 values: [
   {
     "default": "[]",
-    "description": "[access controls](../access-control) to protect the server.
+    "description": "The [access controls](../access-control) to protect the server.
 Inherited by nested blocks.", "name": "access_control",
     "type": "tuple (string)"
   },
   {
     "default": "",
-    "description": "key/value pairs to add as response headers in the client response", "name": "add_response_headers",
+    "description": "Key/value pairs to add as response headers in the client response.", "name": "add_response_headers",
     "type": "object"
   },
   {
     "default": "",
-    "description": "the path prefix for all requests", "name": "base_path",
+    "description": "The path prefix for all requests.", "name": "base_path",
     "type": "string"
   },
   {
     "default": "",
-    "description": "log fields for [custom logging](/observation/logging#custom-logging).
+    "description": "Log fields for [custom logging](/observation/logging#custom-logging).
 Inherited by nested blocks.", "name": "custom_log_fields",
     "type": "object"
   },
   {
     "default": "[]",
-    "description": "disables access controls by name",
+    "description": "Disables access controls by name.",
     "name": "disable_access_control",
     "type": "tuple (string)"
   },
   {
     "default": "",
-    "description": "location of the error file template", "name": "error_file",
+    "description": "Location of the error file template.", "name": "error_file",
     "type": "string"
   },
   {
     "default": "[]",
-    "description": "list of names to remove headers from the client response", "name": "remove_response_headers",
+    "description": "Mandatory, if there is more than one `server` block.", "name": "hosts",
     "type": "tuple (string)"
   },
   {
+    "default": "[]",
+    "description": "List of names to remove headers from the client response.", "name": "remove_response_headers",
+    "type": "tuple (string)"
+  },
+  {
     "default": "",
-    "description": "key/value pairs to set as response headers in the client response", "name": "set_response_headers",
+    "description": "Key/value pairs to set as response headers in the client response.", "name": "set_response_headers",
     "type": "object"
   }